 Outline Example

-Building an outline is a rather simple activity, mainly if you aren’t requested to attach it alongside your expository essay.
+Building an outline is a rather simple activity, mainly if you aren’t requested to attach it alongside your paper.
 You can create an outline unique in format and structure but ensure it is meaningful to your writing session, i.e., it points you in the right direction, helps you work more productively, and eliminates any confusion.

 Topic: Foucauldian principle of governmentality